articles/2d6cc474023b362bcacd364ab82a5cd1-827881.jpg

 While you can do sutures with just about any needle and thread, it pays to have a good suture kit nearby.
 These kits will have all the essentials: dissolving string, scissors, sterilized needles, forceps, and more.
 In a pinch, you won't have time to sterilize a needle, and that needle won't be the curved kind ideal for suturing!

-Better yet, there are practice kits that will allow you to practice on a suture pad rather than on a living, breathing human being.
+Better yet, there are suture practice kits that will allow you to practice on a suture pad rather than on a living, breathing human being.
 That will be a crucial way to experiment on various types of simulated wounds before you stumble upon the real thing!

 Suture kits are like a spare tire iron or container of coolant in the back of your car.
 Toss one in there and leave it.
 Any time you go on a trip that puts you half a day or longer from medical services, bring that suture kit along just in case.